mvolkmann/blog/src/web-dev-tips.md

 Since a grid area already knows the columns and rows that it occupies, specifying the `grid-area` property makes the other properties unnecessary.

-The default alignment of elements within their grids is specified setting the `justify-content` and `align-items` properties on the container.
+The default alignment of elements within their grids is specified by setting the `justify-content` and `align-items` properties on the container.
 Child elements can override this by setting their `justify-self` and `align-self` properties.

-In the example below grid layout is used to layout a header, footer, left nav and main area of a page.
+In the example below, grid layout is used to layout a header, footer, left nav and main area of a page.

 {% include "_grid-layout.html" %}